JTCorrin/background-volume-buttons/README.md

 startListening(options: BackgroundVolumeButtonListenerOptions) => Promise<void>
 ```

-Adds a listener to the volume buttons and fires an event when the volume button is clicked 4 times
+Adds a listener to the volume buttons and fires an event when the volume is changed.

 | Param         | Type                                                                                                    |
 | ------------- | ------------------------------------------------------------------------------------------------------- |